-Revolution Academy will use results of Effective Schools Research to guide the program and policy choices of the school.
-The characteristics found to directly impact student achievement will lay a foundation for the continuous development of the school to help each student reach his or her full potential.
+Revolution Academy will use the results of Effective Schools Research to guide the school's program and policy choices.
+The characteristics that impact student achievement directly will lay a foundation for the school's continuous development to help each student reach his or her full potential.
 The defining characteristics of an effective school that we will use are: